Hack4Impact-UMD/swaliga-foundation/README.md

 pnpm dev
 # or
 bun dev

+Open http://localhost:3000 with your browser to see the result.
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying app/page.tsx.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+# Swaliga Foundation App Functionalities

+The Swaliga Foundation App provides users with the following functionalities:

+# Swaliga Foundation App Functionalities

+The Swaliga Foundation App provides users with the following functionalities:

+## Student Functions
+- **Profile Data Entry**: Students can enter PII (Personally Identifiable Information) such as name, city, school, parent contact information, school, etc.
+- **Surveys**: Students can participate in surveys before and after programs.
+- **Student ID Login**: Students have a student ID number acting as their “username” for logging into the portal.

+## Staff Functions
+- **Student Outreach**: Staff can routinely reach out to students after they complete programs, asking them to update their profiles with information
+- **Email Nudges**: Ability to send out emails to select students via the admin dashboard
+- **Manual Data Entry**: Swaliga Foundation personnel can manually enter/modify student information.
+- **Survey Administration**: Staff can administer surveys before and after programs.

+## Data Collection & Analysis
+- **Integrated Forms**: Forms are integrated into the platform and created in Admin's google drive
+- **Data Export**: The tool can export data into spreadsheets for manual data analysis.

-## Learn More
+## User Types

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+### Student Account
+- **Permissions**: Can edit information, answer surveys, create portfolios of their experiences in Swaliga

+### Admin / Swaliga Foundation Account
+- **Permissions**: Access to admin dashboard, see all student accounts, send email nudges to graduated & current students, send surveys to specific students, edit students’ information, access data/metrics of the website, export data to spreadsheets